Thomas E. Donilon: Post-Obama administration

-After leaving government in 2013, Donilon joined the Council on Foreign Relations as a distinguished fellow.
-At the Council on Foreign Relations, Donilon co-chaired, along with Mitch Daniels, former Governor of Indiana, the organization's first task force on global health.
+After leaving government in 2013, Donilon joined the Council on Foreign Relations, where he co-chaired, along with former Governor of Indiana Mitch Daniels, the organization's first task force on global health.
 The task force issued its report, "The Emerging Global Health Crisis Noncommunicable Diseases in Low- and Middle-Income Countries," in December 2014.
 The same year, Donilon delivered the Landon Lecture at Kansas State University, in which he rejected the notion of American decline.
 In it, he argued, "No nation can match our comprehensive, multidimensional set of enduring strengths: bountiful resources—both human and material, our global network of alliances, our unmatched military strength, our entrepreneurship and innovation, our liberal political and economic traditions, and our remarkable capacity for self-assessment and rejuvenation."
 Donilon also outlined challenges for the United States and recommended that the government reduce the budget deficit, improve infrastructure, invest in science research, pass immigration reform that gives a path to citizenship, and invest in primary and secondary education.